-- 12.1 No business shall be transacted at any general meeting unless a quorum is present. - 12.2 A quorum is: - 12.2.1 ten members entitled to vote upon the business to be conducted at the meeting; or - 12.2.2 one tenth of the total membership at the time, whichever is the greater.

-12.3 The authorised representative of a member organisation shall be counted in the quorum.
+- 12.1 No business shall be transacted at any general meeting unless a quorum is present. - 12.2 A quorum is ten members entitled to vote upon the business to be conducted at the meeting. - 12.3 The authorised representative of a member organisation shall be counted in the quorum. - 12.4 If: - 12.4.1 a quorum is not present within half an hour from the time appointed for the meeting; or - 12.4.2 during a meeting a quorum ceases to be present,

-- 12.4 If: - 12.4.1 a quorum is not present within half an hour from the time appointed for the meeting; or - 12.4.2 during a meeting a quorum ceases to be present, - 12.5 The trustees must re-convene the meeting and must give at least seven clear days' notice of the re-convened meeting stating the date time and place of the meeting. - 12.6 If no quorum is present at the re-convened meeting within fifteen minutes of the time specified for the start of the meeting the members present at that time shall constitute the quorum for that meeting.
+- 12.5 The trustees must re-convene the meeting and must give at least seven clear days' notice of the re-convened meeting stating the date time and place of the meeting. - 12.6 If no quorum is present at the re-convened meeting within fifteen minutes of the time specified for the start of the meeting the members present at that time shall constitute the quorum for that meeting.